-These organisations have invested hundreds of millions to achieve an accurate and detailed view and understanding of their customers and are prepared to do what is necessary to optimise this investment.
+These organizations have invested hundreds of millions to achieve an accurate and detailed view and understanding of their customers and are prepared to do what is necessary to optimize this investment.
 They require a specialist CDP that can not only integrate in real-time with the niche software that they use, but can capture far more accurate and complete customer data than would be possible using tags.
-Many of them aim to personalise in-page content for individual customers as the page loads, so genuine real-time data (data which is available within half a second or less) is a priority.
-And since the vast majority of these organisations are either leading banks or insurers, compliance and security is even more of a concern than it is for other organisations, so they look to CDP solutions with rigorously developed security features and who offer the option to deploy their solution on-premise.
+Many of them aim to personalize in-page content for individual customers as the page loads, so genuine real-time data (data which is available within half a second or less) is a priority.
+And since the vast majority of these organizations are either leading banks or insurers, compliance and security is even more of a concern than it is for other organizations, so they look to CDP solutions with rigorously developed security features and who offer the option to deploy their solution on-premise.

 - capture data of sufficient detail and accuracy;

 - create definitive customer profiles and a highly compatible data structure;